Oil set for weekly gain amid coronavirus vaccine progress

-LONDON (Reuters) -Oil prices eased on Friday, but were set for a sixth week of gains as progress towards novel coronavirus vaccination programmes fed hopes that demand for fuel would rebound next year.
+LONDON (Reuters) -Oil prices steadied on Friday, and were set for a sixth week of gains as progress towards novel coronavirus vaccination programmes fed hopes that demand for fuel would rebound next year.

 Promising vaccine trials have helped lift some gloom over record increases in the number of new coronavirus infections and deaths around the world.